reactjs/react.dev/src/content/learn/writing-markup-with-jsx.md

 <Intro>

 *JSX* is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.
-Although there are other ways to write components, most React developers prefer the conciseness of JSX, and most codebases use it.
+Although there are other ways to write Components, most React developers prefer the conciseness of JSX, and most codebases use it.

 </Intro>